 - Determining when it is safe to discharge the patient

-The pain caused by the passage of stones through the ureter is often compared to the contractions of childbirth.
+The pain, which is caused by ureteric muscle contraction in an attempt to move the stone, is often severe and has been compared to childbirth!
 The pain is due to ureteric muscle contracting in an attempt to shift the stone.

-Low urine volume is the most common factor in patients who tend to form stones and is easily remedied by increasing fluid intake sufficient to produce a urine output of 3 litres per day.
+Low urine volume is the most common factor in patients who tend to form stones and is easily remedied by increasing fluid intake sufficient to produce a urine output of 3 litres a day .

 Usually, a causative factor is not identified.
 Some authorities advise detailed evaluation after a single stone as recurrence rates are high.
 This does not appear to be cost effective and is probably best reserved for repeat stone formers.